 - 60% Programming assignments

 The university “I” grade (“incomplete”) is appropriate for circumstances of significant personal or family emergency disruption that prevent a student from finishing course requirements on schedule.
-To be considered for an incomplete, you must have completed all assignments up to the time of the request at a passing level.
-You must also have an extenuating circumstance that warrants an extension of time beyond the end of the quarter to complete the remaining work.
+To be considered for an incomplete, you must have completed all of the assignments up until your “incomplete” request at a passing level.
+You must also have an extenuating circumstance that warrants an extension of time beyond the end of the quarter.
 Approval for an incomplete is at the instructors’ discretion.
-Incompletes will not be considered for reasons such as low performance or overcommitment.
+Incompletes will not be considered for reasons such as low performance in the course or workload difficulties.

 IV) Course Resources